Passover symbolism during the Last Supper – GD Lesson 23

 Matthew tells us that “when they had sung an hymn, they went out into the mount of Olives” (Matthew 26:30).
 I’m not going to go into detail on this, since it is merely mentioned by Matthew, but I felt I should at least mention the hymn.
 The full Hallel is essentially Psalms 113-118.
 I mention it because Psalm 118 in particular (especially verse 22) is such a meaningful way to end the Last Supper and frame the discourse that would become John 15-17.

 This entry was posted on July 11, 2007 at 9:52 pm and is filed under Lessons:Sun.
 School, On studying.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.